Prescription Drug Abuse Stats and Facts

 Prescription drug abuse is the intentional use of a medication without a prescription; in a way other than as prescribed; or for the experience or feeling it causes.
 It is not a new problem, but one that deserves renewed attention.
 For although prescription drugs can be powerful allies, they also pose serious health risks related to their abuse.

-The Treatment for Prescription Drug Abuse and Addiction
+The Right Treatment for Prescription Drug Abuse and Addiction

 Available options for effectively treating addiction to prescription drugs depend on the medication being abused.
 Approaches to treating pain reliever addiction are drawn from research on treating opiate addiction, and include medications combined with behavioral counseling.